Armaniac/pyexternalboxespmw2/src-bo/README.txt

 Happy new year to all of you.

-This software is NGOWare.
+This software is NGO-Ware.
 If you like it, please donate to the Red Cross and PM me to let me know.
 Red Cross EU: http://www.redcross-eu.net/ or Red Cross US: http://www.redcross.org/ Thanks in advance.